whistlegraph/aesthetic-computer/README.txt

       is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
   + Done
+  - [x] Should you be able to chat after logging out via the "Pre-Authorized" array?
+Seems kinda unsafe, hmm...
+24.05.20.20.54
   - [think so?]
 Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.